Tim Wunderlich joined the Big Green track staff in the fall of 2014 and began working with Dartmouth's jumpers and multi-events.

 In 2017, Wunderlich's multi-event athletes were responsible for scoring a large portion of the team points at both the Indoor and Outdoor Ivy League Championships.
 Finishing 2-3-4 in the indoor heptathlon and 1-2-4 in the outdoor decathlon helped Dartmouth's men's team finish higher than they have in 20 years.
 Wunderlich oversaw freshman Cha'Mia Rothwell win an Ivy League title in the women's long jump, easily breaking the Dartmouth school record with a jump of 6.17m.
 He also coached Nico Robinson to his dominant performance in the men's decathlon at the Outdoor Heptagonals.

-Wunderlich had his best season as a Dartmouth coach in 2016 as Kaitlin Whitehorn won both the indoor and outdoor Heptagonal championship in the high jump.
+Wunderlich had his best season as a Dartmouth coach in 2016 as Kaitlin Whitehorn won both the Indoor and Outdoor Heptagonal Championship in the high jump.
 After each Ivy title, Whitehorn would go on to earn All-American First Team status at the NCAA Championships, taking seventh during the indoor season and third during the outdoor campaign.
 Whitehorn became the first Dartmouth woman ever to win three outdoor titles in the high jump and the first ever to win three in a row as well.
 In all, she finished her collegiate career with six titles in the event.

 Wunderlich's hiring was a homecoming of sorts for the 2009 graduate with a degree in human biology.
-As a student-athlete, the Westminister, Maryland, native was an Ivy League champion in the decathlon as a junior and was honored with the Everett L. Palmer Award as a senior for his contributions to the program.
+As a student-athlete, the Westminster, Maryland, native was an Ivy League champion in the decathlon as a junior and was honored with the Everett L. Palmer Award as a senior for his contributions to the program.